 Sweet Potato Sage Scones

-The combination of roasted sweet potatoes and sage gives these scones a sweet and savory flavor profile that makes them a delicious treat for breakfast or dessert.
+Roasted sweet potatoes and fresh sage gives these Sweet Potato Sage Scones a sweet and savory flavor profile – great for breakfast or brunch!

-You’ll begin this recipe with the expected pantry staples, plus some chopped sage and roasted sweet potato that has been chilled.
-If you’re short on time, you can replace the roasted sweet potato with canned, mashed sweet potato, but the orangey hue of the scones will be diminished (though no less tasty!).
+Begin this recipe with the expected pantry staples, plus some chopped sage and roasted sweet potato that has been chilled.
+If you’re short on time, you can replace the roasted sweet potato with canned, mashed sweet potato (yams), but the orangey hue of the scones will be diminished.
+(Though no less tasty!)
+I recommend adding a few drops of orange food color to mix for a more pronounced orangey color.
+But that’s optional.
+And totally up to you!

 Cold Butter is Better!